 2018 Pyeongchang Olympic slopestyle course unveiled

 One hundred days before the Feb.
-9 open of the 2018 Pyeongchang Winter Olympic games, the International Ski Federation last week unveiled designs for the slopestyle course that will be used at the upcoming 23rd Olympic winter games.
+9 open of the 2018 Pyeongchang Winter Olympic games, the International Ski Federation last week unveiled designs for the event's slopestyle course.

 The German action sport infrastructure company Schneestern designed the Olympic course, which will be located at the snow park within the Bokwang Phoenix Park ski resort in Pyeonchang County.